-The best way to find housing on the island is to check the newspaper, online newsletters, local publications, bulletin boards, and ask everyone you know who lives here.
+The best way to find housing on the island is to check the newspaper, online listings, local publications, and ask everyone you know who lives here.

 The newspaper is The Garden Island News – 808-245-3681

 A Facebook group is set up for every class several months before the program begins in order to facilitate the process of finding housing and making the landing smoother.

 While searching for housing, note that the following areas are all within a 40 minute drive from where classes are held (closest to furthest): Princeville, Hanalei, Kilauea, Moloa’a, Anahola, Kapa’a/Kapahi, Wailua.

 Suggestions for short term stay till you find something more permanent:

 All are in Kapaa (about 40 min. drive from class)